Siege of Kolomna

+The siege of Kolomna during December 1237–January 1238 was part of the Mongol invasion of Kievan Rus'.
 Following the Battle of Voronezh River in December 1237, Yuri II of Vladimir sent both of his sons with "all his men" and Voivode Yeremey to defend the fortress of Kolomna, which was on the border to the Wild Fields.

 Battle

-In Kolomna, the Vladimir-Suzdal army met some of the Ryazan survivors from the Battle of Voronezh River led by Prince Roman Ingvarevich.
+In Kolomna, the Vladimir-Suzdalian army met some of the Ryazan survivors from the Battle of Voronezh River led by Prince Roman Ingvarevich.
 After some heavy fighting under the walls of Kolomna, the young princes Vsevolod and Vladimir retreated to Vladimir and Moscow, respectively.
-The small Russian force left in Kolomna was besieged and annihilated a few days after the destruction of Ryazan.
-This left the capital, Vladimir, open for the next Tatar onslaught.
+The small Suzdalian force left in Kolomna was besieged and annihilated a few days after the destruction of Ryazan.
+This left the capital, Vladimir, open for the next Mongol-Tatar onslaught.

 Opposing forces

 According to Rashid-al-Din Hamadani, the contemporary historian of the Ilkhanate, Kolomna was the fiercest battle of the entire campaign: Kulkan, son of Genghis Khan, died in battle.
 Reasons for Mongol casualties, which were heavier than usual, might be: